Yager, Arthur (1858-1941) Papers, 1913-1921

 Scope and Content Note

 Collection includes the accumulated correspondence, speeches, reports, clippings and other materials of Arthur Yager during his service as Governor of Puerto Rico (1913-1921).
 Previously the president of Georgetown College in Georgetown Ky., Yager was appointed to the governorship of Puerto Rico by Woodrow Wilson in 1913.
 Yager and Wilson attended John Hopkins University together and maintained a relationship throughout both of their careers.
-Much of this collection has been digitized.
+This collection has been digitized.
 To view PDF scans, click on the links provided in the folder list below.

 The collection contains correspondence dealing with Yager’s activities as governor, specifically his appointments, proposed legislation, and handling of labor and economic issues on the island.
 Correspondence discusses in detail Yager’s efforts in formulating and passing the Jones Act of 1917, which replaced the Foraker Act of 1900 and granted U.S. citizenship to Puerto Ricans and reorganized Puerto Rico’s government and relationship to the United States.